RoBoT095/printnotes/README.md

 <details close>
 <summary>Tap to show/hide the change history</summary>

+### (Oct 20, 2024)

+Made save button on mobile be a FAB above toolbar as it is harder to reach the save button on large phones, still in the same position on desktop.
+Also, some other minor changes.

 ### (Oct 16, 2024)

 Added a slider in settings to adjust how many characters are show for notes preview with option to do zero which will only display the title.
 Also, made the reload button on the scaffold of the note_display screen give user feedback by actually appearing to reload.